nkyono/PE/README.md

 # PE
-solutions to some fun problems
+My solutions to some fun problems.
+Problems are split into the different levels they are in.
+Mics folder holds commonly used functions.